13197

 Investors frequently analyze operating income to understand a business's core profitability.
 Similar to operating income, adjusted EBITDA is the most common profitability metric for consumer internet companies because it removes various one-time or non-cash expenses, offering a more normalized view of a company's profit potential.

-Lyft's EBITDA was $66.6 million this quarter, translating into a 5.4% margin.
-The company has also shown above-average profitability for a consumer internet business over the last four quarters, with average EBITDA margins of 4.9%.
+Lyft reported EBITDA of $59.4 million this quarter, resulting in a 4.7% margin.
+The company has also shown above-average profitability for a consumer internet business over the last four quarters, with average EBITDA margins of 5.5%.

 Lyft Adjusted EBITDA Margin

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-Lyft's free cash flow came in at $14.94 million in Q4, turning positive year on year.
+Lyft's free cash flow came in at $127.1 million in Q1, turning positive year on year.

 Lyft Free Cash Flow

-Lyft has burned through $248.1 million of cash over the last 12 months, resulting in a negative 6.1% free cash flow margin.
-This below-average FCF margin stems from Lyft's continuous need to reinvest in its business to penetrate the market.
+Lyft broke even from a free cash flow perspective over the last 12 months.
+This below-average FCF margin stems from Lyft's need to reinvest in its business to penetrate the market.

 Is Now The Time?